 Our team has a great deal of experience in treating children with neurological conditions, and whilst an epilepsy surgery service is fairly new, it’s proven to be very successful.
 We operate on the brain to try to reduce seizures or even cure your child’s epilepsy, and generally, we see these results in 50-75% of patients.
-This service combines surgical expertise and specialist rehabilitation services, ensuring all patients get the very best care.
+This service combines medical, surgical and diagnostic expertise, ensuring all patients get the very best care.

 Why you might be referred to our service